 Ukamaka Olisakwe is the author of Ogadinma.
 She was born in Kano, Nigeria, and now lives in Vermillion, SD.
-A UNESCO-World Book Capital “Africa 39” honoree and a University of Iowa’s International Writing Program Fellow, she is a winner of the VCFA Emerging Writer Scholarship, the Prince Claus Fund Grant, the SprinNG Women Authors Prize for her novel, Ogadinma; a runner-up for the Gerald Kraak Prize; and a finalist for the Miles Morland Scholarship, The Brittle Paper Award for Creative Nonfiction, among other honors.
+A UNESCO-World Book Capital “Africa 39” honoree and a University of Iowa’s International Writing Program Fellow, she is the winner of the VCFA Emerging Writer Scholarship, the Prince Claus Fund Grant, the SpringNG Women Authors Prize for her novel, Ogadinma; a runner-up for the Gerald Kraak Prize; and a finalist for the Miles Morland Scholarship, among other honors.

 Her work has appeared in the New York Times, Granta, Longreads, The Rumpus, Catapult, Rattle, Waxwing, Jalada, Hunger Mountain, Sampsonia Way, and more.
 She is currently pursuing her Ph.D. in English at the University of South Dakota—Vermillion.

 Managing Editor/Fiction Editor:

 Rebecca Jamieson‘s writing has appeared in various publications, including Entropy, The Offing, Hunger Mountain, and Rattle.
 Her chapbook of poetry, The Body of All Things, was published by Finishing Line Press in 2017.
 She is the founder of Contemplate Create, where she teaches creative writing with a mindfulness lens.
 Rebecca holds an MFA in Writing & Publishing from the Vermont College of Fine Arts.
 She lives on traditional Ho-Chunk land in Madison, Wisconsin.

 Megan Ross is the author of Milk Fever (uHlanga Press, 2018) a collection of poetry, and several short stories and essays that have gone on to achieve critical acclaim.